 An investigation starts with an introductory meeting.
-In this meeting, the objective, scope and the specific research question of the investigation is determined.
+In this meeting, the objective, scope and the specific research question of the investigation are determined.
 This takes place as much as possible in consultation with the organisation.
 Based on these choices, we decide which investigation instruments will be used.

 Study of documents phase